Ibanez JS Series: JS10th

 The JS10th was Ibanez's second attempt at producing a chromed JS.
 The JS10th is a unique guitar with a luthite (plastic) body encased in chrome.
 Chrome plating such a curvy instrument is a very complex and difficult process resulting in many small (and some not so small) imperfections.
 Ibanez produced 506 of the JS10th model.
 Satriani himself has stated that he does not use the JS10th, as he prefers the Japanese basswood models (the JS2CH and its prototypes).

 JS2PRM

-The PRM "Premium Rock Mirror" was revealed at NAMM 2005 and although it belongs to the Chrome Boy family, it is actually basswood plated with aluminum.
+The PRM "Premium Rock Mirror" was revealed at the 2005 NAMM Show and although it belongs to the Chrome Boy family, it is actually basswood plated with aluminum.
 The first run of 20 had finish issues and the remaining guitars were produced in 2006.

 JS20th

-At NAMM 2008, Ibanez unveiled the JS20th and the JS1600.
+At the 2008 NAMM Show, Ibanez unveiled the JS20th and the JS1600.
 The JS20th features artwork from Satriani's 1987 album Surfing with the Alien with a chromed relief of the Silver Surfer character.